HashakGik/HomeMonNode-Shield-Arduino-Nano/README.md

 Features
 --------

-- Twelve pins can be used as general I/O (e.g. for reading data from sensors)
+- Eleven pins can be used as general I/O (e.g. for reading data from sensors)
 - Two actuators can be driven by relays
 - A power supply bus (5V, 3.3V and ground lines) with fifteen pins is added for convenience
 - An [NRF24L01+ 2.4 GHz transceiver](https://www.nordicsemi.com/Products/Low-power-short-range-wireless/nRF24-series) is used for inter-node communication, and serial communication (either via the USB converter of the Arduino or, **optionally**, via an [HC-05 based Bluetooth adapter](https://cdn.makezine.com/uploads/2014/03/hc_hc-05-user-instructions-bluetooth.pdf) allows the node to be connected to a desktop sink running the [HomeMon Viewer Application](https://github.com/HashakGik/HomeMon-MFC-Cpp)